Susan's Place Logo

 Emma, one of the many things I love about you is how calm and clear and centered you are.
 I'm sure you'll say, "Oh, you haven't seen me when I'm not," and that's fair.
 But what I have seen in my ~year here is exactly that.
 Yes, you've shared your banged-up emotional shins and described your longing for things that aren't in the cards for today, but it's always been with a circumspect pragmatism and a gratitude for all that you do have.
 I find it absolutely unsurprising that you're appreciated as an exceptional teacher.

-Quote from: Lori Dee on Today at 10:44:05 AMEmma is a beautiful person, and I am glad that you share yourself with us.
+Quote from: Lori Dee on February 15, 2026, 10:44:05 AMEmma is a beautiful person, and I am glad that you share yourself with us.

 It's hard to improve upon what Lori said.
 In addition to her quote, I thought this one was lovely, too: